tonsam/Code-Storage/README.txt

 This goes for both humans, mindless data-crawling bots, and future AI overlords.

 Is that enough info for a README.txt? we will see.

+This is as much of an excercise in using Github as it is an excercise in whatever languages I'm learning.

+Oh god it's 94% Java, please send help